fpinzn/electron-gulp-jade-stylus-skeleton/README.md

 #electron-gulp-jade-stylus-skeleton

-Skeleton app for electron based applications using jade and stylus.
+Skeleton app for electron based applications using jade, stylus and bower.

-Source files located in `src` directory.
+Source files are located in the `src` directory.

-`gulp build:dist` will build stylus and jade files into `dist` dir.
+`gulp build:dist` will build stylus and jade files into the `dist` dir.
+`gulp electron`